 13 Top-Rated Things to Do in Vancouver in Winter

-There's a lot to be said for visiting Vancouver in the winter - namely, it's a great time of year to experience many of the city's best tourist attractions without the crowds.
+There's a lot to be said for visiting Vancouver, BC in the winter - namely, it's a great time of year to experience many of the city's best tourist attractions without the crowds.
 Unlike the rest of Canada, winter in Vancouver is relatively mild, so you can still enjoy a ton of outdoor activities.
 There is lots to do to keep you entertained in Vancouver in the winter, including the can't-miss activities we've listed below.

 You've probably heard that winter in Vancouver can be grey, dark, and rainy.
 It's true - the days are short in December, and the city experiences a lot of rain, but there's something to be said about grabbing a coffee and watching the drizzle from inside a cozy café.
 In fact, there are lots of indoor activities to enjoy in Vancouver - sometimes, a rainy day is the perfect excuse to head inside and check out a museum or gallery like the ones we've featured here.